-As President of The Good, Jon helped lead the advisory to become one of Oregon’s top 20 fastest growing private companies.
-Jon was a 2015 Forty Under 40 Award Winner, recognizing forty professionals under age 40 who have excelled in their field, shown tremendous leadership and are committed to the community.
+As President of The Good, Jon helped lead the advisory to become one of Oregon’s top 20 fastest growing private companies three years in a row.
+Jon is also a Forty Under 40 Award Winner, recognizing forty professionals under age 40 who have excelled in their field, shown tremendous leadership and are committed to their community.

-Upon graduating Oberlin College with a degree in Computer Science and Visual Arts, Jon started his career as the sole web designer/developer for a start-up advertising agency during the dot-com boom.
-Throughout his career Jon has engaged with dozens of brands including Autodesk, Apple, Columbia Sportswear, Comcast, Linksys/Cisco, General Electric, Harley-Davidson, HP, Intel, Microsoft, Nationwide Insurance, Nike, Nokia, Red Bull, UPS, Vodafone and Xerox.
+Jon started his career as the sole web designer/developer for a start-up advertising agency during the dot-com boom.
+Throughout his career he has engaged with dozens of brands including Autodesk, Apple, Columbia Sportswear, Comcast, Linksys/Cisco, General Electric, Harley-Davidson, HP, Intel, Microsoft, Nationwide Insurance, Nike, Nokia, Red Bull, UPS, Vodafone and Xerox.

 Jon volunteers for several causes throughout the Pacific Northwest and is an active committee member of industry associations and peer groups such as Entrepreneurs’ Organization (EO).
 Jon is based in Portland, Oregon.